 The ruling on the field is a touchdown.

-The ruling on the field is offensive pass interference.
+The ruling on the field is an interception.

 The ruling on the field is a fumble.

 A fumble is any act, other than a pass or kick, which results in a loss of player possession.

 Exception: If a runner intentionally fumbles forward, it is a forward pass (3-22).

 Item 1.
 Recovery and Advance.
 Any player of either team may recover or catch a fumble and advance, either before or after the ball strikes the ground.